Ellen More: African people at other European courts

-Scotland, Portugal, and privateers
+Exotic animals at royal courts

-The name "More" recorded in the Scottish accounts seems to be from the word "moor", meaning an African person.
-Four African people, known as the "More lasses", in Scotland in 1504 were accompanied by a Portuguese man and imported animals including a cat and a horse.
+Four African people, described as "More lasses" in Scotland in 1504, were accompanied by a Portuguese man and imported animals including a cat and a horse.
 The reign of James IV (1488 to 1513) coincided with the era of Portuguese exploration which established firm contact between Europe and Africa.
 At this time the Portuguese royal court became known for collecting exotic and rare animals from distant lands.
 Portuguese monarchs sent diplomatic gifts of rare animals to other courts.
+Henry VII of England received parrots and wild mountain cats at Richmond Palace in 1505 from a Portuguese traveller.

 A pet monkey at the Scottish court was recorded as the "Marmoset of Calicut", reflecting Portuguese activity both on the Malabar Coast and on the coast of Brazil.

 A letter from a Southampton customs official describes a merchant's plan to present 2 musk cats, 3 little monkeys, a marmoset, and other exotic goods to Henry VIII.
 A portrait of Margaret Tudor includes a Brazilian marmoset, and may be a copy of a picture once in the collection of Henry VIII, described in his inventory as a "woman having a monkey on her hand".
 A monkey in a portrait of Catherine of Aragon, painted around 1531, appears to be a pet Marcgrave's capuchin, a type brought from Brazil by Portuguese traders.
 Catharine's portrait may follow an allegory of Christian faith.
+Gifts of monkeys or marmosets were made at the English court in 1534 and 1535, but it was said that Anne Boleyn did not care for "such beasts".

+Scotland, Portugal, and privateers

 James IV licensed Scottish privateers like Andrew Barton to attack Portuguese shipping by "letter of marque".
 The context was a dispute about the loss of a valuable cargo at Sluis belonging to John Barton of Leith back in the reign of James III.
 The Scottish kings gave Barton and his successors letters of reprisal to recover the loss.
 James IV and James V continued to send reminders to Manuel I of Portugal.
 Privateer activity may have provided a potential route for African people to reach Scotland, although there is no direct evidence of this.

-Archival references to the "More lasses", a Portuguese man, and exotic animals were re-discovered in the early 19th-century by William MacGregor Stirling (1771-1833) and others.
+Archival references to the "More lasses", a Portuguese man, and exotic animals were re-discovered in the early 19th century by William MacGregor Stirling (1771-1833) and others.
 A privateer connection between the "More lasses" and the Barton family was suggested by Patrick Fraser Tytler.
 He conjectured that the African presence at the Scottish court was due to "the success of the Scottish privateers".

-James IV had other connections to Portuguese shipping and exploration including the employment of Portuguese craftsmen in his shipyards, and his patronage of an Italian merchant and financier in Bruges Jerome Frescobaldi, whose company funded voyages.
+James IV had other connections to Portuguese shipping and exploration and maintained trading links.
+He employed Portuguese craftsmen in his shipyards, and was a patron of an Italian merchant and financier in Bruges Jerome Frescobaldi, whose company funded voyages.
+Frescobaldi sold James IV spices obtained by Portuguese merchant ships.
 James IV bought wax, wine, and a grounded ship on the west coast from a Portuguese merchant, John Farnhae, in April 1498.